wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.4.5.2 =
+Important update for WordPress 3.5 users

 = 1.4.5.1 =
 Important bugfix for admin list bug that can delete all records on the page if you delete a record